konveyor/konveyor.github.io/content/Move2Kube/Tutorials/createHelmChartsKustomize.md

 INFO[0006] Plan Transformation done
 INFO[0006] Transformed target artifacts can be found at [/home/user/myproject].
 ```
-5. When the questions are complete, wait a few minutes for it to finish processing and view it has generated a directory called `myproject`.
+It will take a few minutes for it to finish processing and generate a directory called `myproject`.
 The name of the output directory is the same as the project name (by default `myproject`).
-The project name be changed using the `-n` flag.
+The project name can be changed using the `-n` flag.

 ```console
   $ ls